 5 questions to ask when buying a TV for watching sport

-1. ‘Should I buy a bigger TV?’
+1. ‘Should I “go large”?’

 However, you also have to consider the size of your room and how far you’ll be sitting from the TV –don’t buy a TV that’s too big for the space it’s in.

 Our viewing distance guide should help:

-But who needs upscaling when you can watch it in true 4K?
-With the 2017/8 season under way, there’s plenty of top-flight football to watch in Ultra HD on Sky Sports – provided you have the right Sky Q box and package.
+But who needs upscaling?
+With the start of the football season later this summer, there’ll be plenty of top-flight football to watch in Ultra HD on Sky Sports – provided you have the right Sky Q box and package.

-4. ‘Do processing rates matter?’
+4. Do processing rates matter?

-Your TV needs to be fast to keep up with the action.
-So having blur-free motion is pretty important.
-And to get that you need decent processing or refresh rates.
+Yes.
+Processing rates are important when buying a TV for watching sport.
+Football is fast-paced and your TV needs to be fast to keep up with the action.
+So, having blur-free motion is important and to get that you need decent processing or refresh rates.

 You’ll see it measured in hertz (Hz) – the higher the number, the more times-per-second the image refreshes on your screen.

 Want to know more?
 Processing rates explained: how they improve watching TV

-5. ‘Should I boost my TV’s speakers with a soundbar?’
+5. ‘Should I boost my TV’s speakers with a sound bar?’

-Feel as though you’re in the thick of the action, with the roar of the crowd and the thwack of the ball in true stereo sound to the left and right of you and virtual surround sound.
+Feel as though you’re in the thick of the action, with the roar of the crowd and the punt of the ball in true stereo sound to the left and right of you and virtual surround sound.